William V, Duke of Bavaria

-William V (29 September 1548 – 7 February 1626), called the Pious, (German: Wilhelm V., der Fromme, Herzog von Bayern) was Duke of Bavaria from 1579 to 1597.
+William V (29 September 1548 – 7 February 1626), called the Pious, (German: Wilhelm V., der Fromme, Herzog von Bayern) was the duke of Bavaria from 1579 to 1597.

 Education and early life

 William V was born in Landshut, the son of Albert V and Archduchess Anna of Austria.

 He received a Jesuit education and showed keen attachment to the Jesuit Counter Reformation tenets.
-His title 'the Pious' was given to him because he devoted his daily routine to masses (when possible, several times a day), prayer, contemplation, and devotional reading.
+His title 'the Pious' was given to him because he devoted his daily routine to Masses (when possible, several times a day), prayer, contemplation, and devotional reading.
 He took part in public devotions, processions, and pilgrimages.

 William V's residence as crown prince was the ancient fortified Wittelsbach seat Trausnitz Castle, which he renovated extensively between 1568 and 1578.
 His projects, including the construction of an arcaded inner court, changed the Gothic castle into a Renaissance palace complex.